California’s “Greatest Mountain Man”

 The Legacy of Grizzly Adams

-A western mountain-man legend, Grizzly Adams’ birth name was ‘John Capen Adams’ when he was born in Medway, Massachusetts in 1812.
-He was the second eldest of seven siblings who grew up in a rural farm household run by his father and mother, Eleazer and Sibel Adams.
-His impressive family tree included two United States presidents and Revolutionary War patriot, Samuel Adams.
+A western mountain-man legend, Grizzly Adams (birth name John Capen [J. C.] Adams), was born in Medway, Massachusetts in 1812.
+He was the second oldest of seven siblings who grew up in a rural farm household run by his father and mother, Eleazer and Sibel Adams.
+His impressive family tree included the two Adams United States presidents and Revolutionary War patriot, Samuel Adams.

-Celebrated showman Grizzly Adams in
+Grizzly Adams in

 “In the fall of 1852, I abandoned all my schemes for the accumulation of wealth, turned my back upon the society of my fellows, and took the road toward the wildest and most unfrequented parts of the Sierra Nevada, resolved thenceforth to make the wilderness my home, and the wild beasts my companions.”

-Using some of his trained bears as pack animals, Grizzly Adams led many tracking expeditions far and wide through the western frontier, always disembarking from his central California encampment.
-He not only managed to traverse the bulk of California, but he trekked well beyond its limits as far north as the Canadian border, as far south as the Mojave Desert, and as far east as Montana and Salt Lake City.
-He generally hired Indian scouts to help him on his journeys as well, further solidifying his relationships with different tribal leaders as his ‘Grizzly Adams’ legend grew.
-So much marked a key difference with Grizzly Adams when compared to other mountain men of his era, who often boasted themselves to be ‘Indian hunters’ as well.
-Lest if be forgotten that many ‘down on their luck’ gold miners making under a dollar a day found it hard to resist the “$5 each” offer for Native American scalps.
+Using some of his grown, trained bears as pack animals, Grizzly Adams led several tracking expeditions through the western frontier, always disembarking from his central California encampment.
+He not only managed to traverse the bulk of California, but he trekked as far north as the Canadian border, as far south as the Mojave Desert, and as far east as Montana and Salt Lake City.
+He hired a part native American scout named ‘Sykesy’, and he bartered for additional Awani scouts to help him on his journeys as well, further solidifying his relationships with different tribal leaders as his legend grew.
+So much marked a key difference between Grizzly Adams and other mountain men of his era, who often boasted themselves to be ‘Indian hunters’.
+(Struggling, morally corrupt gold miners making under a dollar a day could get “$5 each” for Native American scalps.)

-For a few years, into 1856, Grizzly Adams tracked, hunted, and collected animals for a living during his self-exiled mountain-man life until he grew tired of it, and he opted to relocate to San Francisco after being offered a chance to make money by putting on shows with his live bears and other animals.
-[Note: Grizzly Adams was erroneously described in some accounts as a person who had ‘hunted relentlessly in the mountains for ten years.’
+[Note: Grizzly Adams was erroneously described in some later accounts as one who had ‘hunted relentlessly in the mountains for ten years.’
 This was far from the truth.
-The total time he spent in California mountain ranges was about two and a half years, during which time he scouted, hunted, and traded with Native Americans who much appreciated the supplement of meats and furs his skill afforded them.
-Not to leave out, hunting was a way of life back then and and frontiersmen such as Davy Crockett and Daniel Boone were also renowned for their prowess at it.
-It is true, however, different hunting methods common in the 1800’s are unthinkable today, with many having been outlawed over the years.]
+The total time he spent in California mountain ranges was about two and a half years, during which time he scouted, hunted, and traded with Native Americans who much appreciated the supplement of his meats and furs he gave them.
+Not to leave out, hunting was a way of life back then and and many a frontiersmen, such as Davy Crockett, Daniel Boone, and Jeremiah Johnson were also renowned for their great skills there.
+However, a number of the common hunting methods that were used in the 1800’s would be unthinkable today, with many having been outlawed in the 21st century.]

 ~~~